ICL-COAST/thalassa/README.md

 * `CMake`
 * `make` (or an alternative generator for CMake)

-The source files for the `sofa` and `spice` libraries are automatically downloaded and extracted during CMake's configuration stage.
+The source files for the `sofa` and `spice` libraries are automatically downloaded and extracted during CMake's configuration stage. `Eigen` is an optional dependency for the CTHALASSA interface, and a required dependency for the PyTHALASSA interface.

 THALASSA is also dependent on `spice` kernels if precise ephemerides are required.
 A bash script (`./dependencies.sh`) is provided for convenience to download THALASSA's default `spice` kernels.